 In his piece for KMWorld, What is KM?
 Knowledge Management Explained, Dr. Michael Koenig provides an excellent overview of the origins, goals and fundamentals of knowledge management.
 The article is useful for those new to KM, and also reminds seasoned practitioners of the discipline’s principles, stages of development and current status.

 Too much focus on technology when implementing a KM program is a common problem.
 But you will still need to use software applications, so it’s important to understand them and leverage them in an optimal way.
 Suggestions for doing so include finding a “killer KM app”.
-Please read on for my thoughts on this topic, drawn from my new book, Proven Practices for Promoting Knowledge Management.
+Please read on for my thoughts on this topic, drawn from my book, Proven Practices for Promoting a Knowledge Management Program.

 The biggest mistake people make when selecting a KM system is to choose a platform instead of an application.
 The business case is dazzlingly simple—yet many organizations overlook it.

 Selling is like a journey—there is no finish line.
 Remember that getting buy-in to KM is an ongoing, permanent process.
 You are selling all the time!

 Timely communication is critical to successfully introducing a new KM initiative and keeping the organization informed of implementation progress.
 Complete and effective documentation supports training, communications, and user assistance.
 It is a good way to demonstrate knowledge sharing and reuse, and allows users to learn about all elements of a KM program.